finally finished up my security / file server case. Pretty spiffy looking, no?

 And voila, wakeup worked!

 h, Cali.
-The people may be idiots, but you gotta admit the weather simply doesn't get any better in the continental United States.
+Say what you will abuot it, but you gotta admit the weather simply doesn't get any better in the continental United States.

 Oxnard, CA - September 21st, 2008